-General services that our plan pays for What you must pay Prosthetic devices and related supplies Prosthetic devices replace all or part of a body part or function.
-The plan will pay for the following prosthetic devices, and maybe other devices not listed here if your provider gets prior approval: Prior Authorization (approval in advance) may be required.
+General services that our plan pays for What you must pay Prostate cancer screening exams \$0 For men, the plan will pay for the following services once every 12 months: A digital rectal exam A prostate specific antigen (PSA) test Prosthetic devices and related supplies Prior authorization Prosthetic devices replace all or part of a body part or function.
+The plan will pay for the following prosthetic devices, and maybe other devices not listed here if your provider gets prior approval: (approval in advance) may be required.
 Please contact the plan for details.
-Colostomy bags and supplies related to colostomy care Pacemakers Braces Prosthetic shoes Artificial arms and legs Breast prostheses (including a surgical brassiere after a mastectomy) The plan will also pay for some supplies related to prosthetic devices.
-They will also pay to repair or replace prosthetic devices.
-The plan offers some coverage after cataract removal or cataract surgery.
-See "Vision Care" later in this section (page 87) for details.
-The plan will not pay for prosthetic dental devices. \$0 copay for Medicare-covered prosthetic devices and related supplies covered by Medicare. \$3.40 copay for prosthetic devices and related supplies covered by Healthy Connections Medicaid.
-Pulmonary rehabilitation services The plan will pay for pulmonary rehabilitation programs for members who have moderate to very severe chronic obstructive pulmonary disease (COPD).
-The member must have an order for pulmonary rehabilitation from the doctor or provider treating the COPD. \$0
+Colostomy bags and supplies related to colostomy care Pacemakers \$0 copay for Medicare- ■ Braces covered prosthetic Prosthetic shoes devices and related supplies covered by Artificial arms and legs Medicare.
+Breast prostheses (including a surgical brassiere after a mastectomy) \$3.40 copay for The plan will also pay for some supplies related to prosthetic devices.
+They will also pay to repair or replace prosthetic devices. prosthetic devices and related supplies covered by Healthy Connections The plan offers some coverage after cataract removal or cataract surgery.
+See "Vision Care" later in this section (page 85) for details.
+Medicaid.
+The plan will not pay for prosthetic dental devices.

-Ge eneral services that our plan pays for What you must pay Sexually transmitted infections (STIs) screening and counseling \$0 The plan will pay for screenings for chlamydia, gonorrhea, syphilis, and hepatitis B. These screenings are covered for some people who are at increased risk for an STI.
+General services that our plan pays for What you must pay Pulmonary rehabilitation services The plan will pay for pulmonary rehabilitation programs for members who have moderate to very severe chronic obstructive pulmonary disease (COPD).
+The member must have an order for pulmonary rehabilitation from the doctor or provider treating the COPD. \$0 Sexually transmitted infections (STIs) screening and counseling The plan will pay for screenings for chlamydia, gonorrhea, syphilis, and hepatitis B. These screenings are covered for some people who are at increased risk for an STI.
 A primary care provider must order the tests.
-We cover these tests once every 12 months.
-The plan will also pay for up to two face-to-face, high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
+We cover these tests once every 12 months. \$0 The plan will also pay for up to two face-to-face, high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
 Each session can be 20 to 30 minutes long.
 The plan will pay for these counseling sessions as a preventive service only if they are given by a primary care provider.
 The sessions must be in a primary care setting, such as a doctor's office.